equinor/appsec-fundamentals-authn-authz-cs/ex-01/doc/exploring_tokens.md

 * Be cautious on which tools you use to examine tokens - especially online ones!
 * Token validation is important - for the intended recipient of the token
 * Token storage/caching is always a tricky question
 * A good practice is to "not use access tokens as proof of authentication".
 Access tokens are for the protected resource.
-It's just like a bus ticket - it grant you access to the buss but do not prove that you are you - even if the ticket has your name on it.
+It's just like a bus ticket - it grant you access to the bus but do not prove that you are you - even if the ticket has your name on it.